shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 # Prerequisites

-To complete this tutorial, you will need a basic understanding of the Python programming language and a know-how of how to write and deploy Tezos Contracts.
+To complete this tutorial, you will need a basic understanding of the Python programming language and know-how of how to write and deploy Tezos Contracts.
 I will suggest you take a look at this [Tutorial](https://learn.figment.io/tutorials/using-the-smartpy-ide-to-deploy-tezos-smart-contracts) first.

 # Requirements